Cazorla, Andalusia: Description

 The town is constructed around three main squares, the Plaza de la Constitución (La Tejera), the Plaza de la Corredera (El Huevo, because of its egg shape), and the Plaza Santa Maria (La Plaza Vieja).
+The Cerezuelo River runs underneath the Plaza Santa Maria.
 This last square is the oldest and is connected to the other two by narrow, twisting streets.
 It takes its name from the old cathedral which, unfinished and damaged by floods in the seventeenth century, was later burnt by French troops.
 It is now in ruin, and it serves as scenic or institutional events.
 Above the square sits an austere, reconstructed Moorish castle tower called La Yedra.
-Still higher up on the rocky escarpment lies the ruins of still yet another ruined fortress, the Castle of the Five Corners (Castillo de las Cinco Esquinas).
+Still higher up on the rocky escarpment lies the ruins of yet another ruined fortress, the Castle of the Five Corners (Castillo de las Cinco Esquinas).

 A recommended excursion is to the nearby village of La Iruela, which has a ruined Moorish fortress perched on a daunting rock peak.
 A number of battles were fought here during the Reconquista until Don Rodrigo Jimenez de Rada, archbishop of Toledo, reconquered it in 1231 and made it the seat of his archbishopric.